Dr. Seyed M. Aghili, Department Head

 Students in the Department of Electrical Engineering and Computer Science must meet all of the graduation requirements listed in the Degree and Graduation Requirements section of the Academic Regulations page.
 Courses transferred to McNeese must have a grade of C or better to be applied toward the degree.
 In addition, students must earn a grade of C or better in all ELEN and ENGR courses taken at McNeese and applied toward the degree.

 The College of Engineering and Computer Science offers a program leading to a Master of Engineering degree.
 The Master of Engineering program is a flexible, professionally-oriented, post-baccalaureate education program that offers courses leading to advanced degrees for both recent graduates and experienced engineers.
 The program may be tailored to provide expertise in areas supportive of mid-career advancement or to simply continue an individual’s education in his/her chosen field.
 Course offerings for the degree include topics in project management, topics in the participant’s engineering specialization, and topics in mathematics, science, and other related areas.
 The selection of courses is made under the direction of an advisor.
-Additional information about graduate programs is available on the William J. Doré, Sr. School of Graduate Studies page.
+Additional information and curricula are available on the program pages below.

 Bachelor of Science in Computer Science

 The Department of Electrical Engineering and Computer Science offers a Bachelor of Science degree in computer science with concentrations in applied computer science, general computer science, and industrial computer science.

 Computer Science Program Educational Objectives (PEOs)

 - Become productive, responsible computing science professionals capable of conducting research and/or designing, developing, or maintaining projects in the various areas of computer science;

 - Understand and apply ethical issues and social aspects of computing science in performing their duties as computer science professionals; and